 Cons

-When people buy laminate flooring, the decision comes from the fact it’s usually cheaper than solid wood.
-It’s also fairly easy to install, using a simple click system.
+When people buy laminate flooring, the decision comes from the fact it’s usually cheaper than solid wood - it’s also fairly easy to install, using a simple click system.
 Even though installation is simpler than other types of flooring, it’s still helpful to know a few pros and cons of laminate flooring.

 Pros